mliew21396/remote-work-u2/week-4/group-research-methods/README.md

 Use the [Ruby Docs](http://ruby-doc.org/) find methods you can use on arrays and a hashes, and use them to complete each goal.

-Once you complete your challenge, Identify and describe the Ruby method you implemented.
+Once you complete your challenge, identify and describe the Ruby method you implemented.
 Teach your accountability group how to use the methods.

 Each person will be working with the following `Array` and `Hash` (These will be permanently modified by some methods, and not by others):